 So in mid-2019, Jisung launched a youth organization called UTREAT (for “Utah Teen Refugee Education and Tutoring”) to “lessen the educational disparities that youth refugees face in their lives.”
 To get help, she reached out to local refugee organizations and recruited students and adults from several communities.
-Then she built a website and began organizing monthly book drives and weekly tutoring sessions for teen refugees.
-Since the COVID-19 pandemic began, Jisung has been delivering books in sanitized bags to more than 20 refugee households, creating tutoring videos on core subjects for every grade level, and working on a blog to help teen refugees understand the college application process and scholarship opportunities.
-Jisung’s organization now has chapters in three towns, and is working with 20 high school students, 15 adult volunteers and more than 10 educational programs and nonprofit organizations to accomplish its mission.
+Then she built a website and began organizing monthly book drives and leading weekly tutoring sessions with a partner organization for refugee youth. .
+Since the COVID-19 pandemic began, Jisung has delivered books in sanitized bags to more than 20 refugee households, currently creating tutoring videos on core subjects for every grade level, and working on a blog to help teen refugees understand the college application process and scholarship opportunities.